Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 It is strongly recommended that these contacts are the parents or legal guardians of the resident.
 As the Primary or Secondary Contact, you will serve as an emergency contact and you may also be contacted if any other significant concerns or problems arise with the resident.
 In the case where the Primary contact is unavailable, the Secondary contact will be contacted.
 Once the Residence is provided with this contact information, the Manager will notify the Primary and Secondary contacts, via the supplied email, that they have been identified as Primary/Secondary Contacts for the Resident.
 This email will outline the role and responsibility of the Primary/Secondary Contact and provide the Primary/Secondary Contacts with the opportunity to opt-out of this role.

-If you are not completing your acceptance information online, please contact the Residence directly for the “Request for Special Consideration Form” to provide us with more information about how we can support your success in Residence.
 Please note that the Requests for Special Considerations form is taken into consideration once the student has been accepted into Residence and will not assist the student in bypassing the waitlist.

 Move-In / Move-Out